jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-actuator.md

 temperature readings, which are recorded to the "TemperatureReadings" Region.

-Finally, our class registers a couple VMware GemFire Region Indexes to make the Actuator `HealthIndicator` information more interesting, particularly since we are running continuous queries.
+Finally, our class registers a couple [vmware-gemfire-name] Region Indexes to make the Actuator `HealthIndicator` information more interesting, particularly since we are running continuous queries.